 Red Drum Management Zone

-The daily bag limit for red drum is 2 per person in the northeast and northwest management zones and 1 per person in the south management zone.
+The daily bag limit for red drum is 1 per person in the northeast management zone and 1 per person in the northwest and south management zone.

 - Northwest:Escambia through Fred Howard Park Causeway near Pasco County